MixinNetwork/developers.mixin.one/api/_docs/alpha-mixin-network/encrypted-pin.md

 order: 4
 ---

-Before you withdrawal or tranfer between Mixin Network.
+Before you withdraw or tranfer in Mixin Network.
 You must have an Encrypted PIN.
-Following is parameters which are needed to generate an encrypted pin.
+Following are parameters which are needed to generate an encrypted pin.

 ``` golang
 pin: PinCode e.g.: 1234